 What Is an Inch-to-Foot Conversion Really

-We use inches and feet because the U.Plus, s.
-Still, never fully switched to metric.
+We use inches and feet because the U.On the flip side, s.
 The rest of the world uses millimeters and meters.
+In practice, never fully switched to metric.
 Here, we're stuck with a system based on the length of a king's foot — literally.

 One foot = 12 inches.
-Plus, that's the whole rule.
+That's the whole rule.
 Everything else follows from there.

 Why 12?

 Twelve has more divisors than 10.
 You can split a foot cleanly into halves, thirds, quarters, and sixths.
 Try dividing 10 centimeters into thirds.
-You get 3.333...
-That's why cm.
+In practice, you get 3.
+333... cm.
 Divide 12 inches by three and you get 4 inches exactly.
-Carpenters knew this centuries ago.
+Now, carpenters knew this centuries ago.
 It's why the system stuck.

 The Math Is Just Division